 The reporting, recordkeeping and access are the most controversial components of the requirements for a written COVID-19 prevention plan.
 It requires exclusion from the workplace of (1) all COVID-19 cases until all return to work criteria are met and (2) all employees with COVID-19 exposure from the workplace for 14 days after the last known exposure.
-During that time, employers must continue and maintain an employee's earnings, seniority and all rights and benefits of employment, including a right to return to their former position.
-The regulation provides that employers may require employees to use available sick leave time and consider benefit payments from public sources in determining how to maintain earnings, rights and benefits, where permitted by law and when not covered by workers' compensation.
+During that time, employers must continue and maintain an employee's earnings, seniority and all rights and benefits of employers may require employees to use available sick leave time and consider benefit payments from public sources in determining how to maintain earnings, rights and benefits, where permitted by law and when not covered by workers' compensation.
 The regulations also state that these obligations do not apply if an employer establishes that the employee's exposure was not work-related.